-320.5.
-Precipitation and Weather Pattern Projections
+320.5 Precipitation and Weather Pattern Projections

-1. Climate change is projected to change the intensity and timing of annual precipitation in rain and snow in the U.S. Northeast, and the timing and length of seasons.
-By end of the century, under either the low or high emissions scenario, annual precipitation is projected to increase approximately 10 percent (4 in/10 cm per year).
-Winter precipitation could increase an average of 20 to 30 percent, depending on the emission scenario, with a greater proportion falling as rain rather than snow (Figure 3.11) (NECIA 2006).
+Climate change is projected to change the intensity and timing of annual precipitation in rain and snow in the U.S. Northeast, and the timing and length of seasons.
+By end of the century, under either the low or high emissions scenario, annual precipitation is projected to increase ~10% (4 in/10 cm per year).
+Winter precipitation could increase an average of 20-30%, depending on the emission scenario, with a greater proportion falling as rain rather than snow (Figure 11) (NECIA 2006).
 Little change is expected for summer rainfall, but projections are variable (Frumhoff et al. 2007).

-Figure 3.11.
-Observed and model-based winter precipitation as a percentage of change in the U.S. Northeast.
+Figure 11.
+Observed and Model-based Winter Precipitation as a Percentage of Change in the U.S. Northeast.
 The black line depicts average historical precipitation patterns from 1900-2000.
 The red line represents the predicted change in precipitation under the higher emissions scenario.
 The blue line represents precipitation changes under the low emissions scenario.
 The largest increase in precipitation is expected after 2050, particularly in the high emissions scenario.
-(Source: NECIA 2006).
+(Source: NECIA 2006)

-- 2. In the Northeast, precipitation intensity (the amount of rain that falls on rain days) is projected to increase 8 to 9 percent by mid-century and 10 to 15 percent by late-century.
-In other words, wet days will become wetter (Table 3.4).
-The frequency of heavy-precipitation events is projected to increase by 8 percent by mid-century and 12 to 13 percent by late-century.
+- 2. In the Northeast, precipitation intensity (the amount of rain that falls on rain days) is projected to increase 8-9% by mid-century and 10-15% by late-century.
+In other words, wet days will become wetter (Table 4).
+The frequency of heavy-precipitation events is projected to increase by 8% by mid-century and 12-13% by late-century.
 Extreme precipitation events are defined as those with a larger precipitation total for one day than the smallest maximum annual precipitation event for each of the previous 59 years, the length of record assessed for this study (Madsen and Figdor 2007).
 These projections suggest that more of the annual rainfall total will come in heavy rainfall events.
-During the wettest five-day period of the year, 10 percent and 20 percent more rain will fall by mid- and late-century, respectively (Frumhoff et al. 2007). - 3.
-Short and medium-term droughts (1 to 3 months and 3 to 6 months, respectively) are projected to increase slightly under the lower emissions scenario and dramatically under the higher emissions scenario by late century.
-Short-term droughts are projected to occur as frequently as once each summer under the higher emissions scenario in the New England states by late-century (Frumhoff et al. 2007; U.S.GCRP 2009). - 4.
-By mid-century, summer-like conditions are projected to persist 16 or 27 days longer under the low and high emissions scenarios, respectively.
-Summer-like conditions are expected to be 21 or 42 days longer by late century under the two different emissions scenarios (Frumhoff et al. 2007; U.S.GCRP 2009).
+During the wettest 5-day period of the year, 10% and 20% more rain will fall by mid- and late-century, respectively (Frumhoff et al. 2007). - 3.
+Short and medium-term droughts (1-3 months and 3-6 months, respectively) are projected to increase slightly under lower emissions scenario and dramatically under higher emissions scenario by late century.
+Short-term droughts are projected to occur as frequently as once each summer under the higher emissions scenario in the New England states by late-century (Frumhoff et al. 2007; USGCRP 2009). - 4.
+By mid century, summer-like conditions are projected to persist 16 or 27 days longer under the low and high emissions scenarios, respectively.
+Summer-like conditions are expected to be 21 or 42 days longer by late century under the two different emissions scenarios (Frumhoff et al. 2007; USGCRP 2009).

-5. Under a high emissions scenario, the length of the winter snow season is expected to be reduced to a week or two in Rhode Island and other southern Northeast states by late century (U.S.GCRP 2009).
+5. Under a high emissions scenario, the length of the winter snow season is expected to be reduced to a week or two in Rhode Island and other southern Northeast states by late century (USGCRP 2009).